 The series aims to show the highs and lows of parenthood through more complex pregnancies and the decision making that goes into them by both the families and our clinical teams.

 As one of the UK’s leading fetal medicine units, the series will showcase some of the most pioneering baby surgery performed, by our specialist teams, both inside and outside of the womb to save and improve the lives of babies.

-‘Baby Surgeons’ – the series working title – is being directed by James W. Newton and Executive Produced by Wonderhood’s Chief Creative Officer, Samantha Anstiss, and Executive Producer, Katharine Patrick and has been commissioned by Channel 4 Documentary Commissioner, Alisa Pomeroy for broadcast later in 2020.
+‘Baby Surgeons’ – the series working title – is being directed by James W. Newton and Executive Produced by Wonderhood’s Chief Creative Officer, Samantha Anstiss, and Executive Producer, Katharine Patrick and has been commissioned by Channel 4 Documentary Commissioner, Alisa Pomeroy for broadcast in 2021.